Area of a Triangle: Half Base Times Height

 Corollary: Two triangles that share an apex and whose bases lie on the same line have area in proportion to their base lengths.

-The area of triangle $ABC$ with base $BC$ and altitude $AF$ is:
+The area of triangle with base and altitude is: